Herøy Church: History

 In 1916 the parish was getting large and it was divided so that there would be a church for the outer islands and a church for the inner areas of the municipality.
 Since the church on Herøya was in the middle, it was decided to close the church on Herøya and build two other churches elsewhere.
-So, in 1916, a new church was built on the east coast of the island of Gurskøy and this became the Indre Herøy Church.
+So, in 1916, a new church was built on the east coast of the island of Gurskøya and this became the Indre Herøy Church.
 The same year, the old Herøy Church was taken down, moved, and rebuilt in Fosnavåg on the island of Bergsøya.
 The builder was Ole Havnæs from Ålesund.
 The church had 550 seats.
 It was consecrated in 1916.
 This new Herøy Church was not rebuilt exactly like the old church, but rather it was extended and enlarged too.
 Many of the interior details were changed as well.

 During the night of 26 December 1998 (Boxing Day), Herøy Church burned down.
 Many works of art and furniture pieces from the Middle Ages were lost in the fire.
 After the fire, the site was cleared and prepared for the construction of a new church.
 M. Kristiseter was hired as the building contractor.
 The parish hired the architectural firm Madsø-Sveen from Trondheim to design the new church.
 Work on the new building began in January 2002 and it was completed in late 2002.
 It was consecrated on 16 February 2003 by the Bishop Odd Bondevik.
 The new church includes about 2300 m2 of floor space on its two levels.
 The main nave is on the upper level and the lower level contains offices and classrooms.